rsm-wew068/music-generation/README.md

 *Note: MIDI files can be played with any MIDI-compatible software or converted to audio using tools like FluidSynth*

-## 👨‍💻 My Contributions

-**Team Project**: The final project was a 4-person team effort; I led the symbolic conditioned generation and Transformer modeling.

 ## 📚 Course Structure

 ### **Homework Assignments** (Fundamentals)